isuthermography/greensconvolution/README.txt

 If using or building on this software please cite the authors!
 S.D.
 Holland and B. Schiefelbein, Model-based inversion for pulse thermography, J. Exp.
 Mech (under review, 2018)

-This material is based own work supported by NASA through Early Stage Innovation grant #NNX15AD75G.
+This material is based on work supported by NASA through Early Stage Innovation grant #NNX15AD75G.

 Copyright (C) 2015-2018 Iowa State University Research Foundation, Inc.